Rent assistance in Albuquerque area.

 Home Education Livelihood Program of Albuquerque can be reached at (505) 265-3717.
 The non-profit may have information on loans for paying rent, utility assistance programs, and cash grants from the federal TANF program among other aid.

 Family Legal Assistance Group offers low income families in Bernalillo County with free or low cost eviction prevention and assistance.
 Other housing issues can be addressed, and they may coordinate landlord/tenant mediation.
+Free lawyers also help with housing discrimination, including for immigrants, minorities or Spanish speakers.
 (505) 256-0417

 Women’s Housing Coalition - The center provides low cost, yet high quality affordable housing for women who are single, with families and those with children.
 They need to have no husbands or boyfriends.
 Call the center at 884-8856.